zephyrproject-rtos/zephyr/doc/application/apps_microkernel.rst

 contents required in the application's Makefile at the main folder differ from those required in the Makefiles inside the source folders.

-For the detailed information regarding the build system's Makefiles see:
+For detailed information regarding the build system's Makefiles see:
 :ref:`kbuild_makefiles`.

 .. _root_makefile: